vansh1702/VanshBookStore/VanshBookStore/README.txt

-Made the final changes in SP_Call.cs and now gonna add new interface IUnitOfWork to IRepository Created the UnitOfWork and IunitOfWork interafce in the folder and made changes into the code Then to Make file accessible we need to register it in Startup.cs in the ConfigureServices method
+Made the final changes in SP_Call.cs and now gonna add new interface IUnitOfWork to IRepository Created the UnitOfWork and IunitOfWork interafce in the folder and made changes into the code Then to Make file accessible we need to register it in Startup.cs in the ConfigureServices method Finally completed the IUnitOfWork and UnitOfWork after some errors as i was missing letter I before UnitOfWork